 Caring for your natural hair is a personal project, and overall, a journey of growth in many aspects.
-We at Uncle Funky’s Daughter understand that word is bond and that we often gain our funky junkies’ trust for blog-worthy curls because they’ve heard about the curly magic we’ve got in store!
+We understand that word is bond and that we often gain our funky junkies’ trust for blog-worthy curls because they’ve heard about the curly magic we’ve got in store (pun intended)!
 We enjoy seeing the posts, tags and mentions — they’re the highlights of our days!
-We are finding that so many kinky and curly girls out there are flaunting their hair without a care in the world, and are working every day to make our products more accessible to you all… So thank you!
+So many kinky and curly girls out there are flaunting their hair without a care in the world, and are working every day to make our products more accessible to you all… So thank you!

-Every month, we strive to pick one of you and show a little appreciation toward our customers aside from the usual “Thank You For Your Business.”
-It’s a simple way of saying we see you, and we appreciate you and all your shout outs and recommendations.
-This month in particular, we’re highlighting this lovely, Ronnesha (@amorxnesha on Instagram), a young, hardworking grad student with awesome curls!
-You may have seen her in our tagged photos on Instagram; she gives us curlspiration on a regular basis.
+Every month, show a little appreciation toward our customers, a simple way of saying we see you, and we appreciate you and all your shout outs and recommendations.
+This month in particular, we’re highlighting the lovely, Ronnesha (@amorxnesha on Instagram), a young, hardworking grad student with awesome curls!
+She gives us curlspiration on a regular basis.
 She currently works full-time and, amazingly, is also an entrepreneur alongside her best friend.
-We think its awesome that she, like many of you, takes time away from her regular job to work hard for and educate herself — all while looking FAB and nourishing her curls.
-It wasn’t easy to start, but she pushed through and her curls are flourishing now!
+We think it is awesome that she, like many of you, takes time away from her regular job to work hard for and educate herself — all while looking FAB and nourishing her curls.
+It wasn’t easy to start, but she pushed through, and her curls are flourishing now!